cfengine/core/libcfnet/README.md

 1. `"classic"` - Legacy, pre-TLS, protocol.
 Not enabled or allowed by default.
 2. `"tls"` - TLS Protocol using OpenSSL.
 Encrypted and 2-way authentication.
 3. `"cookie"` - TLS Protocol with cookie command for duplicate host detection.
+3. `"safeget"` - Same as cookie, but with an atomic and safe `GET` request.

 Wanted protocol version can be specified from policy: